Kp0c/war-crimes-map/README.md

 Then we iterate over all events and find the closest city to the event using [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).
 After that, we group events by the city, district and the region.

-This process is time-consuming operation, so we show a spinner with a progress text while it is working.
+This process is a time-consuming operation, so we show a spinner with a progress text while it is working.

 ## What I'd change if I had more time
 - I'd clusterize events smarter.
   Because we're clusterizing by the city, district, region, some dots are pretty far from their actual position until the user zooms in
 - Do better scaling.
-With the current scaling approach, zoomed in version looks very ugly
+With the current scaling approach, zoomed in version looks hideous
-- Optimize performance when user zoomed-in too much and show only what is visible on the screen
+- Optimize performance when user zoomed in too much and show only what is visible on the screen
 - Add more unit tests to cover service and components logic
-- Current approach to mapping is not the best.
-For the very large cities, it can map events on the outskirts of the city to villages near the city.
+- The Current approach to mapping is not the best.
+For the huge cities, it can map events on the outskirts of the city to villages near the city.
   - Possible fixes:
     - Use the proper service to accurately map events beforehand and store this information in the database (is not applicable to the challenge)
     - Count in the size of the city when calculating the distance to the city